© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round 205m south of Goongillings is a scheduled monument protected by Historic England under reference 1004271.
 View the official record →

-Round 205m south of Goongillings is a Cornish round, a type of prehistoric enclosed settlement characteristic of the Bronze Age and Iron Age periods.
+Round 205m south of Goongillings is a Cornish round, a prehistoric fortified settlement dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004271.

 Round 205m south of Goongillings is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004271.